OCA/website/analytics_piwik/README.rst

 Piwik analytics
 ===============

-This module allows to simply configure you odoo website for using Piwik_.
+This module allows to simply configure your odoo website for using Piwik_.

 .. _Piwik: http://piwik.org